MI2CAST/MI2CAST/docs/micast_guideline.md

 ### Species
 Type of species where the causal interaction is observed.
 We recommend to use the [Taxonomy ID](https://www.ncbi.nlm.nih.gov/taxonomy) from NCBI.
 For example: `9606` for *Homo sapiens*.

-### Cell Type
+### Cell Line, Tissue or Cell Type
-Cell type where the causal interaction occurs.
-Currently, we can recommend to use [BRENDA](https://www.brenda-enzymes.org/ontology.php?ontology_id=3), [Cellosaurus](https://web.expasy.org/cellosaurus/) or [Cell Ontology](https://obofoundry.org/ontology/cl.html).
-But the recommendations need to be discussed, see issue [#5](https://github.com/vtoure/MICAST/issues/5).
+Cell line where the causal interaction is observed or, tissue or cell type where the causal interaction occurs.
+We recommend to use the [BRENDA](https://www.brenda-enzymes.org/ontology.php?ontology_id=3) ontology terms.
+However, the recommendations are still under discussion, see issue [#5](https://github.com/vtoure/MICAST/issues/5).

-### Tissue Type
-Tissue type where the causal interaction occurs.
-We recommend to use either [BRENDA](https://www.brenda-enzymes.org/ontology.php?ontology_id=3) or [Uberon](http://uberon.github.io/about.html).